dmbarbour/glas/docs/GlasApps.md

 Usefully, a system can precompute transactions slightly ahead of time so they are ready to commit at the earliest timing boundary, in contrast to starting computation at that time.
 It is also feasible to predict several transactions based on prior predictions.
 It is feasible to implement real-time systems with precise control of time-sensitive outputs.

 Transaction machines can flexibly mix opportunistic and scheduled behavior by having only a subset of concurrent transactions observe time.
 In case of conflict, a system can prioritize the near-term predictions.

-### Cached Routing

-A subset of transactions may focus on data plumbing - i.e. moving or copying data without observing it.
-If these transactions are stable, it is feasible for the system to cache the route and move data directly to its destination, skipping the intermediate transactions.

-Designing around cached routing can improve latency without sacrificing visibility, revocability, modularity, or reactivity to changes in configuration or code.
-In contrast, stateful bindings of communication can improve latency but lose most of these other properties.

-Cached routing can partially be supported by dedicated copy/forward APIs, where a transaction blindly moves the currently available data from a source to a destination.
-However, it can be difficult to use such APIs across abstraction layers.
-In general, we could rely on abstract interpretation or lazy evaluation to track which data is observed within a transaction.

 ### Live Program Update